AnaisDenis/moustic/CONTRIBUTING.md

 # Contributing to PMosquito

-Thank you for your interest in contributing to PMosquito!
+Thank you for your interest in contributing to moustic!
 Here are some guidelines to help make collaboration smooth and efficient.

 ## How to Contribute